TheKevJames/dotsystem/README.rst

 - libice.
 Partial support by setting ``$ICEAUTHORITY``.
 - lmms.
 Partial support with ``--config`` flag.
 - mysql.
 Support by setting ``$MYSQL_HISTFILE``.
-- ngrok.
-Support with ``--config`` flag.
-Because this flag has some restrictions, see my `ngrok XDG hack`_ for a "fix".
 - npm.
 Support by setting ``$NPM_CONFIG_USERCONFIG``, then setting ``cache`` in that file.
 - postgres.
 Support by setting ``$PSQLRC``.